Tezza's Rest Home Residents Blog | Forums | Guestbook | Collection Home | Up to classic-computers.org.nz

 This unit came with manuals and carry bag but was in a rather sad state.
 It had spent many years sleeping rough amongst mouse droppings and dust balls in a windswept carport.
 However, a good clean and some TLC saw it spring back to life.

 Back to life yes, but not quite as it was.
-Its custom clock chip and removable battery have long since expired, which means it forgets the time and day when it starts.
-A side affect of this memory loss, is that its unable to recognise it's 3.5 inch drive for the high-density model it is, therefore can't use it.
-This less catastrophic that one might imagine as being equipped with MS-DOS 6.0 and INTERSRV, this unit can easy hook-up with any modern PC and use its drive for software transfer if needs be.
+Its custom clock chip and soldered-in CMOS battery had long since expired, which meant it forgot the time and day when it started.
+A side affect of this memory loss, was that it was unable to recognise its 3.5 inch drive for the high-density model it is, therefore couldn't use it.
+However a modification to the internal battery fixed this issue.
+The computer now works perfectly

 A classic example of what old laptops used to be like.